 However, the new specialty coffee movement that developed in North America in the latter decades of the 20th century did its best to differentiate and elevate the classic Central America cup in both prestige and value.

 There were some common threads in the ways specialty roasters spoke of coffees from Mesoamerica, but they were usually overshadowed by assumed differences.
 Guatemalan coffees were often characterized as deep, lush and lightly fruity.
-Nicaraguas were caramelly, nutty, and a hint citric, while Honduran entries were said to be similar however with greater depth and more chocolate flavor.
+Nicaraguas were caramelly, nutty, and a hint citric, while Honduran entries were said to be similar nevertheless with greater depth and more chocolate flavor.
 The coffees of El Salvador were often characterized by their milk-chocolaty velvetiness and dried fruit aromas, while Costa Ricas always seemed to bring ripe red fruit like cherries and apples to the table.
 And Panama, reliably decadent, was often described in terms of dark chocolate tones and elegant floral notes.
-While these overly generic descriptions might still ring vaguely true, the normal trend in much of the region over the past decades has been one of homogenization.
-It would be difficult for even the many seasoned professional to distinguish between a bulked regional blend from Honduras versus one from El Salvador.
+While these overly generic descriptions might still ring vaguely true, the regular trend in much of the region over the past decades has been among homogenization.
+It would be difficult for even the the majority of seasoned professional to distinguish between a bulked regional blend from Honduras versus one from El Salvador.

 The Reimagining of the Central America Cup